3o14r473/qmenu/README.md

      --running          List running qubes
      --qube=[QUBE]      Manage the given qube
      --tags=[TAG]       List all qubes marked with the given tag

+`MENU ITEM` is optional and can be any item that is listed in the menu after a qube has been selected.
+For example, `qmenu-vm --focused Shutdown` will prompt you to shutdown the qube that the focused window belongs to and `qmenu-vm --running Command` lists all running qubes and launches into the command prompt for the selected one(s).

 ### Screenshots